 When I obtain a piece of sheet-music from the catalog, in what form will the music be?

-The short answer is it depends on which distributor you purchase our music from.
-In all cases our music is available for immediate download in digital formats.
+The short answer is it depends on which distributor you purchase my music from.
+In all cases the music is available for immediate download in digital formats.
 They are typically PDF files.